chidinma-godwin/cube-nominations/README.md

 ## Challenges

-The only major challenge I had was deciding on the breakpoint.
+One of the challenge I had was deciding on the breakpoint.
 I had to check online to compare suggested breakpoints and also consider the look of the application at those breakpoint to eventually decide on the breakpoint to use.

-Other challenges where minor bug detecting and fixing challanges
+I also noticed performance issues causing slow page load and slow navigation between the pages.
+I had to use ` Profiler` and `Lighthouse` to audit the app and I discovered that the image sizes were too big and were causing the page navigation delay.
+I changed the images to smaller sized images.

 ## Other Feature Ideas Not Implemented